HSTWISP/WISPIPE/DOC/README.txt

- Preprocessing in bash, astroconda  environment, Reduction in  a bash shell, Eureka environment PROGRAM TO USE:, uvis_preprocess.pro or multiple_uvis_preprocess.pro, wispipe_uvis.sh
+ Preprocessing in bash, astroconda  environment, Reduction in  a bash shell, Eureka environment PROGRAM TO USE:, IDL/uvis_preprocess.pro or IDL/multiple_uvis_preprocess.pro, wispipe_6.2.sh

  FIRST STEP: preprocess uvis files (bash, astroconda) To preprocess the uvis data, you can run it either individually on a